kellianoy/weblabs/README.md

-# Typetrack chat application - Final Project
+# typetrack. chat application - Final Project

-*presentation, introduction, ...*
+Today, we're presenting our brand new chat application : typetrack.
+Inspired by Keybase & Discord, it aims to be a convivial yet luxury chatting app.

 ## Usage